 Closing price - The closing price is the last price of the crypto asset that was traded on the candlestick that you’re trying to read.
 Prices which have trended upward are green and those which are trending down are red.
 This will be in relation to whether the closing price is above or below the opening price of course.

-Using the information above, it’s your job as a trader to identify patterns which may indicate that the price will continue in either direction.
+Using the information above, it’s your job as a trader to identify patterns which may indicate that the price continues to go in either direction.
 You can then buy or sell as needed to gain more coins.

 Trading candlestick types

-There are a number of crypto candlestick types that you should be looking out for.
-Learning to identify these unique candlesticks can help you to make better trades as they allow you to gain insight into what’s going on in the market at that time.
+There are a number of crypto candlestick types that you should be looking for.
+Learning to identify these unique candlesticks can help you to make better trades as they allow you to gain insight into what’s going on on the market at that time.

 The Doji - This candle is equal in length on both sides and is very thin.
 It indicates that the market is indecisive.
 There are several kinds of Doji candles which can signal reversals too.

-Shooting star - The opposite of the hammer, a shoot star appears can indicate that the bulls are losing control to the bears.
+Shooting star - The opposite of the hammer, it can indicate that bulls are losing control over bears.
 Prices may fall here.

 Candlestick traders are looking to identify patterns which will make them money.
 A pattern is a series of price movements which could indicate that the price could go either up or down.

-New traders should spend some time familiarizing themselves with profitable candlestick patterns in order to learn which patterns they should be looking out for.
-There are plenty of them out there, but it’s best to stick with basic patterns at first.
+New traders should spend some time familiarizing themselves with profitable candlestick patterns in order to learn which patterns they should be looking for.
+There are plenty of them out there, but it’s best to stick to basic patterns first.

-They normally appear toward the bottom of an asset’s price range, and that makes them very profitable for traders.
-They are also one of the easier candlestick patterns to identify, making them a popular choice for those who are new to crypto trading.
+They normally appear toward the bottom of an asset price range, and that makes them very profitable for traders.
+They are also one of the easiest candlestick patterns to identify, making them a popular choice for those who are new to crypto trading.

 In the beginning, your skills as a cryptocurrency trader will leave much to be desired.
-If you trade using real money in this phase, then you could end up learning some very costly lessons.
-However, if you’d prefer to learn to trade with candlesticks without any risk, then try giving Bitsgap’s demo features a try!
+If you trade using real money at this stage, then you could end up learning some very costly lessons.
+However, if you’d prefer to learn to trade with candlesticks without any risk, then try Bitsgap demo features!

 Using our platform you can see how these candlesticks function in real time, and you can create a practice trading account that will allow you to test yourself without sacrificing any real money.
-You can practice with this as long as you want, and then when you think your skills are up to par, you can swap over to using real money to trades!
+You can practice with this as much as you want, and then when you think your skills are up to par, you can swap over to using real money for trading!